William Henry Harrison III: 1967–1969

 On February 17, 1966, Harrison announced in a letter to Republican state chairman Stan Hathaway that he would seek election to Wyoming's congressional district and defeated Roy Peck in the Republican primary.
 In the general election he defeated Democratic nominee Al Christian with 52% of the popular vote.

-During the 89th session of the House of Representatives Harrison was appointed to serve on the interior and Agriculture subcommittees of the House Committee on Appropriations.
+During the 89th session of the House of Representatives, Harrison was appointed to serve on the interior and Agriculture subcommittees of the House Committee on Appropriations.
 However, he would resign from his committee assignments on October 3, 1968, and gave his posts to Wendell Wyatt.

 On February 12, 1968, Harrison announced that he would seek reelection at a press conference in a Ramada Inn.
 Ben Reifel, the only Native American in the House of Representatives, opened Harrison's formal campaign announcement and Harrison later filed to run on July 3.
-During the primary campaign he was endorsed by Republican House Conference Chairman Melvin Laird, House Minority Leader Gerald Ford, Representatives Ben Reifel and Frank T. Bow, and actor John Wayne.
-In the Republican primary Harrison was defeated by John S. Wold.
+During the primary campaign, he was endorsed by Republican House Conference Chairman Melvin Laird, House Minority Leader Gerald Ford, Representatives Ben Reifel and Frank T. Bow, and actor John Wayne.
+In the Republican primary, Harrison was defeated by John S. Wold.
 There was an unsuccessful attempt by former Governor Leslie A. Miller, Tex Ellis, David G. Laird, Vincent Vehar, and David Hitchcock to have Wold replaced by Harrison after Wold refused to file his campaign expenditure, income taxes, and primary election statement.

 Later life

 On May 29, 1969, President Richard Nixon appointed Harrison to the Federal Renegotiation Board and was later approved by the Senate.
 He served on the board until his resignation on October 4, 1971.
-During the 1980 Republican presidential primaries he served on the Wyoming Steering Committee for George H. W. Bush's presidential campaign.
+During the 1980 Republican presidential primaries, Harrison served on the Wyoming Steering Committee for George H. W. Bush's presidential campaign.

-In 1971, he moved to North Redington Beach, Florida, but still held property in Wyoming.
+In 1971, Harrison moved to North Redington Beach, Florida, but still held property in Wyoming.
 In 1981, he married Dorothy Foster Smith.
-In 1981, he attended Ronald Reagan's President's Ball at the Columbia Club in Indianapolis, Indiana.
+In 1981, Harrison attended Ronald Reagan's President's Ball at the Columbia Club in Indianapolis, Indiana.

-Before his death he donated historical materials relating to the Harrison family to the Indiana Historical Society.

-Death

-On October 8, 1990, he died of heart failure at Palms of Pasadena Hospital in St. Petersburg, Florida.
+Before Harrison's death, he donated historical materials relating to the Harrison family to the Indiana Historical Society.
+On October 8, 1990, Harrison died of heart failure at Palms of Pasadena Hospital in St. Petersburg, Florida.
 He was 94 years old.

 Political positions

 Domestic

-In 1950, he, E. L. Chamberlain, William Henry Harrison, Louis Boschetto, and Robert R. Rose proposed legislation to repeal a 1949 lien law that would allow counties to place liens on the estates of pensioners to reclaim the money spent on benefits given to the pensioners.
+In 1950, Harrison, E. L. Chamberlain, Louis Boschetto, and Robert R. Rose proposed legislation to repeal a 1949 lien law that would allow counties to place liens on the estates of pensioners to reclaim the money spent on benefits given to the pensioners.
 However, the bill died in committee on February 22.

-In 1961, he criticized President John F. Kennedy's proposal to raise the debt limit from $293 billion to $300 billion.
+In 1961, Harrison criticized President John F. Kennedy's proposal to raise the debt limit from $293 billion to $300 billion.
 On November 7, 1963, the House of Representatives voted 187 to 179, with Harrison voting against, in favor of raising the debt limit to $315 billion.

-On February 10, 1964, he voted against the Civil Rights Act of 1964.
+On February 10, 1964, Harrison voted against the Civil Rights Act of 1964.